nerd-out/sniffr-fe/README.md

 ### General guidelines:
 - If you've been waiting for a review for more than one day, feel free to merge it!
 That's why we all have admin privileges; we don't want you to be stuck for too long.
 If you break something, we can always fix it later -- no worries.
-- Feel free to delete your package.lock, delete your node modules, and reinstall every time you make a new feature.
-We are keeping everything super up-to-date!
+- If you remember, delete your package.lock, delete your node modules, and reinstall every time you make a new feature.
+We are keeping everything super up-to-date.
 - Assign yourself any issues you want to do.
 Please respect other people's issues -- do not work on them, change them, or complete them without asking the other person if you can participate first.
 - Feel free to do as many unassigned issues as you want!
 There's no upper limit to how much everyone can participate.